Chirag-Naik666/MLR/README.md

 5) Model performance evaluation model rmse, mean absolute error, R-square and adjusted R-squared are used to evaluate the final model.

+### Conclusion-
-Conclusion - The model predicts with the adjusted r-squared accuracy of 96.1%.
+   The model predicts the life expectancy with the adjusted r-squared accuracy of 96.1%.